 Corporate Financing also provides general annual statistics on the number of regulatory filings submitted for issuers accessing the public or private capital markets.

 FINRA Corporate Financing Rules

-These FINRA rules regulate firms in public offerings and private placements of securities.
+The following FINRA rules regulate firms in public offerings of securities.

 - Rule 5110: Corporate Financing Rule – Underwriting Terms and Arrangements.
 This rule regulates compensation to firms and associated persons participating in public offerings.